AliceWonderMiscreations/PKI_Validation_Nameserers/README.md

 This system should not be used as a replacement for OCSP as described in [RFC 6960](http://tools.ietf.org/html/rfc6960).
-Certificate Authorities who do not provide a mechanism for OCSP validation or certificate authorities who fail to update the validation bit when a certificate is revoked should have their ability to run a PKI Validation nameserver removed.
+Certificate Authorities who do not provide a mechanism for OCSP validation or Certificate Authorities who fail to update the status key `s` when a certificate is revoked should have their ability to use PKI Validation zones revoked.

 A TLD specific to the PKI Validation nameservers allows for proper management of which Certificate Authorities are allowed to use the system.